For important registration dates and deadlines, please visit the Registrar's Calendar.

 Students may also talk with the Chair of the department offering the class and ask for a capacity override to be able to register for the course.
 Capacity overrides are granted at the discretion of the Department Chair only, not the course instructor.

 Repeat error: If you have already received credit for a course, you cannot receive credit a second time.
-Students who wish to repeat a course must 1) meet eligibility requirements as described in the Course Attempt policy, and 2) submit a petition to be approved to repeat the course.
+Students who wish to repeat a course must 1) meet eligibility requirements as described in the Course Attempt policy in the Bulletin, and 2) submit a petition to be approved to repeat the course.

 Pre-Requisite error: Students must meet all pre-requisite course requirements in order to register for a given course.
 Pre-requisite information can be found by clicking on the course title when searching for courses.
 If a student believes that they have met pre-requisite requirements, or will be completing the pre-requisite before the new course starts, they may submit a petition to request a pre-requisite override via the academic petition system in the Student Profile.